beginning of content

 Key facts

-• If your child is eating, behaving and playing normally, they are probably not very sick.
+• If your child is unwell but playing, eating and acting normally, they are usually OK.

-• Common symptoms of childhood illness include fever, vomiting, diarrhoea, pain, rash and cough.
+• Common symptoms of childhood sickness include fever, vomiting, diarrhoea, pain, rash and cough.

-• If your child has a fever for more than 2 days or pain that doesn’t go away with medicine, or if they are passing less urine than normal or if they’re not drinking well, it’s a good idea to take them to the doctor.
+• See a doctor if your child has a fever for more than 2 days, pain that doesn’t go away with medicine, is passing less urine than normal or if they won’t drink.

-• If your child is under 3 months old and has a fever, they should see a doctor straight away, even if they don’t seem sick.
+• If your baby is under 3 months old and has a fever, they should see a doctor straight away.

 How can I tell if my child is sick?

-The best guide to your child’s state of health is their behaviour.
-If they are happy and active and if they are playing and eating as they usually do, they are probably not very sick.
+The best guide to your child’s health is their behaviour.
+If they are happy, active, playing and eating as they usually do, they are probably not very sick.

 A sick child may: